siladu/besu-duplicate-peers/README.md

 # Before running

-Run `./create-static-nodes.sh` to run besu, inspect the enodes and generate a static nodes file
+Run `./create-static-nodes.sh` which runs besu, inspects the enodes, generates a static nodes file, then shuts down besu again

 # Running
 setup to reproduce duplicate peers in besu